dimxy/doc-dev/cc-heir-tokens.md

 Later some token amount might be transferred to another public key via a token transaction.
 Such token transactions will always have an opreturn with tokenid in with which the transaction is marked as token tx.

 The current token balance of a pubkey is a value calculated for all its token utxos.
-A token utxo has some value and the token eval code (EVAL_TOKENS) cryptocondition in the scriptPubKey.
+A token utxo has some value and the tokens eval code (EVAL_TOKENS) cryptocondition in the scriptPubKey.

 There is a Tokens cc contract which is reponsible for validation of token tx.
 This validation is triggered when a token tx spending another token utxo, with token eval code in its vins, is added to the asset chain.